simbo1905/root-objects/README.md

 in it.
 It is because of the famous [object to relational impedance mis-match](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
 Functional programmers will say that the problem is actually that OO is a concept with many traps and limited utility but that is an entirely different topic.

 A lot of developers think that working with an RDBM isn't at all agile.
-If you let JPA create tables into an in-memory java database then it can be very agile and only a matter of changing the configuration to switch betwen unit tests running against an in-memory Java database or a beefy database server.
+You can let JPA create tables into an in-memory java database for JUnit testing as you write the code.
+This can be very agile.
+This demo code does exactly In a real application it is then only a matter of packaging another configuration that is deployed to point JPA at a beefy industrial database server.
+Having worked on a few projects that did that we ran into very few challenges with differences in behaviour between the Java RDBMS and the commercial database server that were trivial to work-around.

 Also if there is any ugliness due to our use of JPA then we can use that to illustrate a point in this demo: that the database and its mapping is an